postmodern/wordlist.rb/README.txt

 == EXAMPLES:

-* Build a wordlist from arbitrary text:
+* Build a word-list from arbitrary text:

     Wordlist::Builder.build('list.txt') do |builder|
       builder.parse(some_text)
     end

-* Build a wordlist from another file:
+* Build a word-list from another file:

     Wordlist::Builder.build('list.txt') do |builder|
       builder.parse_file('some/file.txt')
     end

-* Build a wordlist from content off a website:
+* Build a word-list from content off a website:

     require 'wordlist/builders/website'

     Wordlist::Builders::Website.build('list.txt','www.example.com')

-* Enumerate through each word in a flat-file wordlist:
+* Enumerate through each word in a flat-file word-list:

     list = Wordlist::FlatFile.new('list.txt')
     list.each_word do |word|
       puts word
     end

-* Enumerate through each unique word in a flat-file wordlist:
+* Enumerate through each unique word in a flat-file word-list:

     list.each_unique do |word|
       puts word